gavinhughes-sm/sm/README.md

 The code for the lambda is in sendemail-index.js

+You will need to insert your API keys for both Mailgun and Sendgrid and the Domain for Mailgrid into the code in the marked places (these are not yet externalised to lambda environment variables).

 ## Expose the lambda via the AWS API Gateway

 Create and deploy a REST API for the lambda function as per the instructions here : https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-getting-started-with-rest-apis.html